our science

 Peer-reviewed publications

-At attyloid, we value the importance of peer-reviewed research.
-Our work has been published in reputable scientific journals, giving us a solid footing in the field of protein misfolding and aggregation.
-Our proprietary sFIDA technology platform sets us apart.
-Its ultra-sensitive quantitative capabilities have been rigorously examined and validated through peer-reviewed research, ensuring unparalleled accuracy and reliability.
+At attyloid, we recognize the value of peer-reviewed science.
+Our research has been published in leading journals, establishing a strong reputation in the field of protein misfolding and aggregation.
+The proprietary sFIDA technology platform distinguishes us through its ultra-sensitive, quantitative capabilities, which have been rigorously validated in peer-reviewed studies — ensuring exceptional accuracy and reliability.

 • Blood-based quantification of Aβ oligomers indicates impaired clearance from brain in ApoE ε4 positive subjects.